-Technology changes so many aspects of our daily lives, that with the new rising generation, there is a new way of thinking, working, socializing, and a level of privilege when it comes down to what is worth working for.
+Technology changes so many aspects of our daily lives that with the new rising generation, there is a new way of thinking, working, socializing, and a level of privilege when it comes down to what is worth working for.
 So what makes Generation Z different?
-What in their mindset changed from previous generations?
+What about their mindset has changed from previous generations?
 And more importantly, how can you best prepare your workplace for Gen Z?

-Generation Z has witnessed many failures in society; severe cuts in educational funding, economic downturns, and governmental fractures, and inefficiencies, which has led them to look for jobs that will give them security in the workplace.
+Generation Z has witnessed many failures in society; severe cuts in educational funding, economic downturns, governmental fractures, and inefficiencies have led them to look for jobs that will give them security in the workplace.

 Gen Z also wants to save money as soon as possible to avoid the hardship of generations that came before them.
-As a business, you can highlight the importance of stability and display future plans like investing in skills, workplace programs, and personal development.
+As a business, you can highlight the importance of stability and showcase long-term plans like investing in skills, workplace programs, and personal development.

 One of the exciting traits that many of Generation Z have is their competitive nature.
-They understand that to get what they want, they have to be creative and dedicated.
-Although Millennials hold the trophy for team working, Gen Z isn’t afraid of some healthy competition to meet their goals.
+They understand that getting what they want involves being creative and dedicated.
+However, Millennials hold the trophy for teamwork.
+Gen Z is not afraid of some healthy competition to meet their goals.

 For your business, this means having a reward and recognition structure in place.
-This will allow your business to reward high-quality work, innovation, and effort.
-Check-ins with your Gen Z staff, or giving them opportunities to have conversations about performance is a positive way of fostering good competition habits.
+This option will allow your business to reward high-quality work, innovation, and effort.
+Check-ins with your Gen Z staff or giving them opportunities to have conversations about performance are positive ways of fostering good competition habits.

-It is always recommended to conduct background checks on employees, but you might also consider including a drug and health screening to your background checks to help ensure that there is no falsification or misinformation regarding the candidates’ history.
+It is always recommended to conduct background checks on employees.
+Still, you might also consider including drug and health screenings in your background checks to ensure no falsification or misinformation regarding the candidates’ history.

-With such frequent exposure to social media, Gen Z is more tuned-in and active in regards to social issues.
-They are more open-minded than many generations before them, and expect to see that reflected within the company they choose to work for.
+With such frequent exposure to social media, Gen Z is more tuned-in and active regarding social issues.
+They are more open-minded than many generations before them and expect to see that reflected within the company they choose to work for.

 While your company should be making these changes already, if you want to attract and retain Gen Z talent, you must have authentic and honest policies.
 Support various charities and movements openly, and ensure that your company culture also fosters that open-mindedness.

-Gen Z is rising into the business field, and it is time to prepare for how that is going to change your workforce culture.
-Each person will manifest their own unique point on the spectrum of Gen Z tendencies, but in general, you will find that a majority of Gen Z tend to have at least a measure of these characteristics which you can learn about and prepare for to better harness their strengths within your business.
+Gen Z is rising into the business field, and it is time to prepare for how that will change your workforce culture.
+Each person will manifest their unique point on the spectrum of Gen Z tendencies.
+Still, in general, you will find that most of Gen Z tend to have at least a measure of these characteristics, which you can learn about and prepare to better harness their strengths within your business.